-The ever-growing popularity of E-commerce also means that there’s an abundance of options when the time comes to build your own online store.
+The ever-growing popularity of e-commerce also means that there’s an abundance of options when the time comes to build your own online store.

-Generally speaking, there are three primary categories.
+Generally speaking, there are three primary categories of e-commerce platforms.

-- Robust support – If you encounter technical issues, you have access to a team of experts whose sole focus is resolving the problem as quickly as possible.
+- Robust support – If you encounter technical issues, you have access to a team of experts whose sole focus is on resolving the problem as quickly as possible.

 - User-friendly – These platforms have been fine-tuned and optimized over time with an emphasis on ease of use.

 There are some disadvantages to using a native e-commerce platform.

 - Limited customization options – Native platforms can be customized to a certain extent, but these customization options are limited by what the vendor allows or has the technical infrastructure to support.